 Should we use a data lake or a data warehouse?

-The modern answer is both — using a lakehouse architecture.
-Microsoft Fabric and Azure Synapse Analytics let raw data land in a data lake, get transformed through medallion architecture (bronze/silver/gold layers), and get served to Power BI through optimized analytical models.
+The modern solution is a combination of both: lakehouse architecture.
+Microsoft Fabric and Azure Synapse Analytics allow raw data to be stored in a data lake.
+This data is then transformed using medallion architecture, which includes bronze, silver, and gold layers.
+Finally, the data is served to Power BI through optimized analytical models.

 This provides flexibility for data science workloads while maintaining the performance needed for enterprise BI.